 ICYMI, French manicures are very in.
 These offer a modern update on the classic look by layering two shades of green at the tip of each nail.
 What's more, they're layered on in an arc, which gives them a fun retro vibe.

 If you prefer a darker olive hue, opt for evergreen.
 These nude nails with dainty evergreen details are undeniably eye-catching.
 To create the look, use a striping brush dipped in the dark green polish of your choice.

 Sage goes a long way when it comes to rocking unconventional green nails.
-It's part green, part gray—and fully chic.
-With gold dots and trimmed tips, they're demure enough to basically be a nude.
+It's part green, part gray, and fully chic.
+With gold dots and trimmed tips, these nails are demure enough to basically be a nude.

 Negative Space Half Moons

 These chunky French tips give us all the feels.
 With negative space half-moons and dark edges, how could they not?
 To create the look, use a circle sticker at the cuticle of each nail to create an arced edge to paint against.

 Green French Tips

 Check out these mixed-finish Frenchies.
 With a matte base and glossy tips, this manicure has definitely caught our attention.
 To create the look, start with a matte base and finish with the glossy tip.
 Use tape to create even lines across each nail.